rhine3/audiomoth-guide/guide.md

 ![Two example programs](images/programming/example-programs.jpg)

+#### Save recording schedule to your AudioMoth

+After you have configured the program that you want to use, you must load it onto an AudioMoth that contains batteries.
+Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost.

+**The AudioMoth must be reprogrammed if the batteries fall out.**
+* If you switch the AudioMoth to CUSTOM mode and its red and green lights flash simultaneously, this means that the AudioMoth is not able to record.
+One cause of this is the AudioMoth's batteries falling out.
+* If turned to DEFAULT mode after the batteries come out, the AudioMoth's behavior differs depending on what firmware is installed.
+  * Firmware < 1.4.2: record for 10 seconds on, 5 seconds off
+  * Firmware 1.4.2 and after: record continuously, ignoring sleep/duration settings

+Follow the settings below to save the recording schedule to your AudioMoth:

+* Turn switch to CUSTOM mode briefly.
+* Make sure both red and green LED lights flash.
+This means that your batteries are correctly connected to your AudioMoth, and the program will successfully save on the AudioMoth.
+* Set switch on AudioMoth to USB/OFF mode.
+* Plug into computer via microUSB.
+* Verify that the AudioMoth is plugged in: the date, time, and recorder information on the programming app will switch from "grayed out" to black.
+* Press green "Configure AudioMoth" button in the programming app.
+This saves the recording program to the AudioMoth, and sets the AudioMoth's internal clock to your computer's time in UTC.
+* The AudioMoth now has a CUSTOM recording schedule.
+When ready to deploy, move AudioMoth switch to CUSTOM.

-### SD cards and batteries
+## SD cards and batteries

-Install formatted microSD card in AudioMoth to be programmed.

-* SD cards must be reformatted to MS-DOS (FAT32) prior to each use/reuse. **We have experienced problems if we don't reformat the card every time we reuse it--sometimes, erasing is not enough.**
+The above steps describe how to program an AudioMoth containing batteries and SD cards.
+Here is some guidance on selecting and using batteries and SD cards.

+### microSD cards
+The AudioMoth saves recordings on a microSD card.

+#### Card formatting
+* With versions of the firmware < 1.2.2, AudioMoth cards must first be reformatted to FAT32 prior to each use.
+Firmware versions 1.2.2 and beyond support exFAT formatting of cards as well.
+Most cards natively come formatted with exFAT.

+* When reusing a microSD card that has already been deployed, check to make sure that the card is truly empty before reusing.

+  * On Mac computers, you can check the amount of space remaining on the card using Disk Utility.
+On some file systems, deleting files on the microSD card using the graphical user interface does not actually delete them until the trash bin is emptied.
+  * You can be certain a card is empty by reformatting the card every time you reuse it, or using the `rm` command in the terminal.

-* Windows computers can natively format cards less than or equal to 32GB in size, but there are [free programs](http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm) that allow Windows users to format larger cards.
-Mac computers can format cards up to 128GB; we haven't tested anything larger.
+* FAT32 was originally intended for cards less than or equal to 32GB in size.
+Windows computers cannot natively format cards larger than this to FAT32 format, but there are [free programs](http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm) that allow Windows users to format larger cards.
+Mac computers can format cards at least up to 128GB; we haven't tested anything larger.

+#### Choosing and using cards
 * Recording with high sampling rate (e.g., recording bats) requires SD cards with fast read/write speeds.
 Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.
 We use SanDisk Extreme 128GB for bat recordings.
 See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

 * When an SD card fills, the unit will stop saving recordings to it, and the unit's red LED light will stay constantly lit until the SD card is removed.